exploratory-io/book/analytics/correlation_column.md

 # Correlation by Column

-Calculates Correlation by Column.
+Calculates Correlations among columns.

 ## Input Data
 Input data should contain numeric columns.

-  * Variable Columns - Numeric columns in which you want to see correlation.
+  * Variable Columns - Numeric columns among which correlations are calculated.

 ## How to Use This Feature
 1. Click Analytics View tab.